410-580-2800

 • Potential roof damage

-• Large tree branches may snap, shallow-rooted trees may fall
+• Large tree branches may snap, and shallow-rooted trees may fall

-• Damage to utilities poles and power lines.
-Outages may last few to several days
+• Damage to utility poles and power lines.
+Outages may last a few to several days

 • Category 2